 What to expect when visiting The Glasgow Gurdwara:

 (Please note, the Gurdwara is a family-friendly attraction and a faith-based institution and visitors should not enter under the consumption of, or in the possession of, alcohol or cigarettes.
-Glasgow Gurdwara Ambassadors may refuse entry to visitors.)
+Glasgow Gurdwara volunteers may refuse entry to visitors).

 - An introduction of what happens at the Gurdwara on a day-to-day basis.

-- Following this introduction, the group will be led upstairs to the Darbar Hall (prayer hall), Educational Suite and Sachkhand Room.
+- Following this introduction, the group will be led upstairs to the Darbar Hall (prayer hall).

-- The tour guide will provide information on Guru Granth Sahib Ji – the Sikh Scriptures, and the importance the Scriptures have in the Sikh faith and Sikh services.
+- The tour guide will provide information on Guru Granth Sahib Ji – the Sikh Holy Scripture, and the importance the Scripture has in the Sikh faith and Sikh services.

-- The group will then be led downstairs to the Langar Hall for a viewing experience of the Langar in action and to view the Sikh History exhibition.
+- The group will then be led downstairs to the Langar Hall to experience Langar in action.
+There is also a permanent Sikh History exhibition in this Hall.
 This is where the tour will conclude.

-- Visitors are free to ask any questions that they may have and are also welcome to share in a community meal.
+- Visitors are free to ask questions that they may have.

 - Nearest train station is Pollokshields East

 - We have free Car Parking for Visitors and a Bike Stand

 - Charge up your phones and cameras and feel free to take photos of the Gurdwara

 - We are fully accessible and we have a Lift to all floors, extra wheelchairs and Accessible toilets.